jsoma/storytelling-2015/class-03-04/README.md

 3. Manually type out an `<svg>`, but don't put any `<rect>` elements inside.
 Use a class to grab it.
 4. Visualize the total square miles of the state in a **vertical bar graph**.
 5. In the second graph, color any states with a square mileage over 50,000 a different color.

+Submit to https://neocities.org, upload your files and announce both URLs in #storytelling in Slack.
+Due Thursday by 9am.